TU-Dresden-Group-VPA/PyLiSuM/README.md

 If you have difficulties configuring LISA+ SUMO configuration files, or if you are interested in how to interact with LiSuM_Python and your own signal control algorithm in SUMO simulation, we can offer limited but voluntary consulting support. **Please contact:** [secr_vpa@tu-dresden.de](mailto:secr_vpa@tu-dresden.de).

+## License

+This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Acknowledgement
 This work is part of the [ABSOLUT II](https://absolut-project.com/) project (*Autonomous On-Demand Shuttles Providing Individual Public Transport Services for the Suburban Areasof Leipzig*), which is supported by the Federal Minitry for Economic Affairs and Energy of Germany (German: *Bundesministerium für Wirtschaft und Energie der Bundesrepublik Deutschland*).
 We appreciate the consultation from Dr. Arthur Müller at Fraunhofer IOSB-INA.